awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 \([back to top](#troubleshooting)\)

-## AWS CLI / aws\-shell Error: "The security token included in the request is invalid" in an EC2 environment<a name="troubleshooting-cli-invalid-token"></a>
+## AWS CLI / aws\-shell error: "The security token included in the request is invalid" in an EC2 environment<a name="troubleshooting-cli-invalid-token"></a>

  **Issue:** When you try to use the AWS Command Line Interface \(AWS CLI\) or the aws\-shell to run a command in the AWS Cloud9 IDE for an EC2 environment, an error displays: "The security token included in the request is invalid\."